 Tax and Royalties Mix Charts

 The following charts show the mix of individual taxes and royalties as a percentage of total State government taxation and mining royalty revenue.
-The charts compare 2005-06 data to 2015-16 estimates.
+The charts compare actual revenue collections from 2005-06 to 2015-16.

 Taxation